Uvadex Side Effects

 Generic Name: methoxsalen

-Note: This document contains side effect information about methoxsalen.
-Some of the dosage forms listed on this page may not apply to the brand name Uvadex.
+Note: This page contains side effects data for the generic drug methoxsalen.
+It is possible that some of the dosage forms included below may not apply to the brand name Uvadex.

 For the Consumer

 Applies to methoxsalen: oral capsule, oral capsule liquid filled

 As well as its needed effects, methoxsalen (the active ingredient contained in Uvadex) may cause unwanted side effects that require medical attention.